Information Regarding DAT

 - Reading Comprehension: There are 50 items in this test based on three passages which test the student’s ability to read, classify, evaluate and recall new information in dental sciences and basic sciences.
 The passages are of the level of first year of a dental course and do not require any prior knowledge in the subject.
 This test lasts for 60 minutes.

 - Quantitative Reasoning: There are 40 items in this test which test your abilities related with solving mathematical problems, numerical calculations, conversions, probability and statistics, geometry, trigonometry and applied mathematics or word problems.
 10 items are based on word problems and 30 on computations.
 The test has to be completed in 45 minutes.

-For appearing for DAT, you should have studied biology, general and organic chemistry for at least one year during college education.
+For appearing for the exam, you should have studied Biology, General and Organic Chemistry for at least one year during college education.
 You should contact the dental school you intend to join for specific admission requirements.
 Some colleges might require pre-dental education courses to be completed as an admission prerequisite.